Internships, Research, and Clubs

 No, you need to have grades for those 3 courses factored into your major GPA before you can join.
 You may join during the semester following completion of the 3rd course.

-My GPA for my major is listed on my transcript, right?
+My G.P.A. in my major is listed on my transcript, right?

 I fit all the requirements, but no one asked me to join.
 How come?